-EnBiotix, Inc. is a next-generation, engineered antibiotics company co-founded by Boston University and Apeiron Partners LLC, a boutique serial company founder in the life sciences focused on corporate and academic spin-outs.
+EnBiotix, Inc. is a next-generation, engineered antibiotics company co-founded by Boston University and Apeiron Partners LLC and focused on developing and commercializing the antibacterial and antifungal discoveries of the laboratory of Prof James J. Collins.

 The unmet medical need and the market opportunity in antibiotics are both very significant.
 Over the last 20 years, various bacteria have developed resistance to a wide variety of anti-bacterials, heralding the emergence of so-called "super-bugs": organisms which can cause life-threatening infections and which are susceptible to very few or no effective agents to treat them.